- No products in the cart.

 Now we’re asking you to spread the word and get “Listen: Five Simple Tools to Meet Your Everyday Parenting Challenges” heard by others that don’t yet know about it.

-by Stephanie Parker from the stephanieparkerblog I’ve found the last week quite hard.
+I’ve found the last week quite hard.
 It could be the transition from having my partner around every day over Christmas and New year to being alone again with my daughter.
-The weather’s been … Continue reading
+The weather’s been wet

 I had never yelled at my son, aged five, until recently when he started yelling at me.
 The first time he did it, I was immediately triggered.
 I don’t remember what I’d said, but he responded with a loud, angry, “ALL RIGHT, FINE!!!”